mbierlee/poodinis/TUTORIAL.md

 Autowiring
 ----------
-The real value of any dependency injection framework comes from its ability to autowire dependencies.
-Poodinis supports autowiring by simply applying the `@Autowire` UDA to a member of a class:
+The real value of any dependency injection framework comes from its ability to automatically inject dependencies.
+Poodinis supports automatic injection either through autowiring members annotated with the `@Autowire` UDA or through constructor injection.
+### UDA-based autowiring
+UDA-based autowiring can be achieved by annotating members of a class with the `@Autowire` UDA:
 ```d
 class ExampleClassA {}